-Popup ads are extremely frustrating on desktop, but they’re sometimes a problem on mobile devices, too.
-If you’re sick of popups ruining your experience on Android, we’ll explain how you can put a stop to them.
+Popup ads are frustrating enough on desktop, but they’re even worse on a mobile device with limited screen size.
+If you’re sick of popups ruining your phone experience, we’ll explain how to stop popup ads on your Android phone.

 Popup ads generally come in one of three forms: